Dead by Morning: Rituals of the Night Book One

 Luna slumped her shoulders.
 “Do we really have to?”

-“Do I have to tell David that you didn’t follow his orders?” he asked, tipping his head to the side.
+“Do I have to cause more trouble for you?” he asked, tipping his head to the side.

 Luna closed her eyes for a long moment to hold back the building anger.
 He’d keep his promise.
 “Fine, you win.”

 He smiled and held out his hand to her.
 “Of course I did.”

 Reluctantly, she set her hand in his.
 His skin felt clammy beneath her fingers, like he had been sweating.
 Luna wanted to pull her hand back, but she forced herself to keep it there.
 He closed his fingers around hers and pulled her onto the dance floor, smiling as he did so.
 The music turned to a slow, sappy song, and Luna had a feeling that was why he wanted to dance.
 She stayed arm’s length away, barely setting her hands on his hips.
 Chance’s eye squinted on one side before he forced her arms up onto his shoulders, setting his hands on her waist.

 Despite herself, a fierce blush bloomed across her cheeks.
 This was the most intimate way a man had ever touched her.
 The places where his hands rested sent electricity through her skin, and she shuffled, hoping against hope that he would loosen his hold, but he wasn’t shy about the move.

 As he stepped to the music, she searched his expression for any sign of compassion.
 “Why do you do this to me?”

 “Make me go to things like this.
 I mean, I know you don’t like me.
 What could you possibly want from me?”